-I am Richard R. Adams ,54, a former Navy Aviation Boatswain’s Mate (ABHAN), aboard the USS Theodore Roosevelt CVN 71.
+I am Richard R. Adams ,57, a former Navy Aviation Boatswain’s Mate (ABHAN), aboard the USS Theodore Roosevelt CVN 71.
 At 24 years old I joined the Navy for a few reasons.
 The number one was the military was an opportunity to be able to raise my young family with financial security and a positive support system.
 Second, as I went through the recruiting process, I learned that I would have the opportunity to work around airplanes.
 As a teenager I dreamed about being a pilot.
 Unfortunately, the Navy wouldn’t spent millions to teach me to be a pilot, but working on a Navy aircraft carrier was a life changing experience.
 Lastly, I was fortunate enough to be allowed to serve my country at the beginning of the Persian Gulf war.
 I have enjoyed a nice

-civilian life and have been blessed with 4 beautiful children and 8 wonderful grandchildren.
+civilian life and have been blessed with 4 beautiful children and 12 wonderful grandchildren.
 I have tried to lead a quiet existence until now.
 In December of 2018 I had a heart attack which past and current physicians concur that it should have been fatal.
 While being thankful at the time, I thought to myself that God left me here because he wasn’t done with me, here.
 I continued to look for signs of what he was calling for me to do.
 On September 25th, 2021 I had a stroke.
 On October 5th I was admitted to the Michael E DeBakey Veterans Medical Center, in Houston, Texas.
-As I attempted to recover from my second life threatening and life changing event, the way I was treated was below humane, not like a veteran and defiantly not like a hero.
+As I attempted to recover from my second life threatening and life changing event, the way I was treated was below humane, not like a veteran and definitely not like a hero.
 While in the hospital my mom and my longest friend reached out to me, the calls within minutes of each other, from the conversations I realized why I was still here.
 I was meant to use my passion and talents to fight for myself and my fellow veterans.
-I realize that there so many veterans are who not able to fight for themselves or are afraid to fight to get what they so deserve.
-Please understand this is not a revenge campaign against the hospital, but an eye opener about how so-called heroes is really treated every day.
+I realized that there are so many veterans are who not able to fight for themselves or are afraid to fight to get what they so deserve.
+Please understand this is not a revenge campaign against the hospital, but an eye opener about how so-called heroes are really treated every day.
 What I am talking about things like seeing homeless veterans on the street or speaking to fellow veterans who don’t have the necessary resources to properly file a claim.
-I know Vietnam veterans today that don’t know what help they are entitle to.
+I know Vietnam veterans today that don’t know what help they are entitled to.
 There are so many issues that need to be addressed, and that's why I am here.

 I am lucky enough to call my mom a Navy veteran, an air traffic controller, my dad a Vietnam veteran, Marine machine gunner, also I am a proud dad of two daughters, Army veterans.